k-amin07/G14Arch/README.md

 Note that in pre-transaction hooks, it deletes the STABLE snapshot, takes the snapshot of the current system in `/.snapshots/STABLE` before proceeding to install the package.
 Boot back into the stable snapshot and run `adb` in the terminal.
 It should say `command not found`.
 Now boot back into the normal system and try running `adb` again, it would work without issues.

+**UPDATE 28/07/2023:** The script mentioned above has been renamed to `autosnap.old`.
+I have added a new `autosnap` script which maintains five recent snapshots, in addition to the STABLE snapshot.
+The snapshots are identified by the time of creation (in UTC +5, can be easily modified to your specific timezone).
+The script automatically deletes the oldest snapshot when the number of snapshots exceeds five.

 </details>

 # Installing Waydroid